 - How to get the Economic Buyer to sponsor your deal (and increase the chances of closing your deals chance to 80%)

-So, who is the Economic Buyer?
+So, what is an Economic Buyer?

 The Economic Buyer is the Ultimate Decision Maker.